 The end of Transitional Pricing Protection.
 If your current invoices include TPP adjustments, your real costs under the Value Pack model may be higher than what you are seeing today.
 Nobody outside WiseTech knows exactly when TPP expires, and that uncertainty alone should be a planning concern.
 The conservative move is to budget for the full Value Pack rate and treat any TPP benefit as temporary.

 WiseTech's financial results.
-Broker Jefferies, reported by Journal of Commerce, projects a 6% revenue uplift from the new pricing model in FY26 and FY27.
+Broker Jefferies, reported by Journal of Commerce, projects a 6 percent revenue uplift from the new pricing model in FY26 and FY27.
 When WiseTech reports earnings, the market will see whether the pricing change delivered the returns they expected.
 Strong results could signal that further price adjustments are coming.
 Weaker results might create space for negotiation.

 The competitive landscape is shifting.
 Rival TMS providers are getting more attention than they have in years.
 The longer forwarder frustration persists, the more momentum alternatives will build.
 For mid size forwarders in particular, the cost of switching may start to look more attractive than the cost of staying.